-i) The statements of the following form given are not to be regarded as claims, in as much as, they do not define the invention:-
+- i) The statements of the following form given are not to be regarded as claims, in as much as, they do not define the invention: - a.

-- a.
 I claim to be the inventor of this appliance, - b.
 I claim a patent and that no one else shall use my invention without leave. - c.
 I claim that the machine described above is quite new and has never been seen or used before. - d.
 I claim some reward. - ii) Also, the claims should not be made, as in the examples given below, for illustrating the efficiency or advantages of the invention: - a.
 I claim that this device is better and cheaper and more effectual than anything known. - b.
-I claim that my process or machine will do such and such things. - c.
+I claim that my process or machine will do such and sucht hings. - c.
 I claim the following advantages. - d.
 I claim an improved sewing machine. - e.
 I claim a mechanism for converting heat into electrical energy without any loss of efficiency. - f.
-I claim a new method of making silk waterproof. - iii) Where products are claimed, the invention will not be properly defined if merely the properties of the products are referred to, as in the following example:- iv) The claims, such as "I claim an improved sewing machine as described or as illustrated "or " I claim the invention described in the specification", which merely refer back to the description are not sufficiently definitive.
+I claim a new method of making silk waterproof. - iii) Where products are claimed, the invention will not be properly defined if merely the properties of the products are referred to, as in the following example:- - "I claim lubricating oil which is of specific gravity.... and boiling point." - iv) The claims, such as "I claim an improved sewing machine as described or as illustrated "or " I claim the invention described in the specification", which merely refer back to the description are not sufficiently definitive.